The Crumbling Empire

 1207 1202 1203 1204 1205 1206

-Click to download Clip of Vader greeting the Emperor as seen in an early trailer
+Clip of Vader greeting the Emperor as seen in an early trailer

 MOFF JERJERROD

 In the early drafts, Jerjerrod had an expanded role as a rival to Darth Vader in the Emperor’s eyes.
-Remember, Vader had failed to capture Luke and while Vader was his apprentice, The Emperor was less than thrilled with his performance.
-In these early drafts, Jerjerror was, in effect, the Emperor’s counsel.
-He was more like Tarkin.
+Vader had failed to capture Luke, and while Vader was his apprentice, the Emperor was less than thrilled with his performance.
+In the early drafts, Jerjerrod was, in effect, the Emperor’s counsel, much like Tarkin.
 As a result, Vader was very jealous of Jerjerrod.
-The Moff was also not as nervous and cowardly as he ended up in the final film.
-In fact, he mouthed off to Vader quite a few times and there was always an air of competition between the two.
+The Moff was also not as nervous and cowardly as he seemed to be in the film.
+In fact, he mouthed off to Vader quite a few times.
+There was always an air of competition between the two.
+Moff Jerjerrod did prove to have something akin to a conscience, however.
+There’s one scene where Jerjerrod is a bit conflicted when asked to carry out the Emperor’s order to fire the Death Star.

 Jerjerrod 1193 1194 1195 1196